Tarquiscani/evolving-city-generation/doc/style_guide.md

     auto my_instance = MyClass{ 52 };

 ### Functions
 I always use the trailing return, but I specify return type explicitly.
-This allow to have all function names aligned on the left:
+This allows to have all function names aligned to the left:

     auto my_func(int const a) -> int;
     auto my_func2(int const a) -> MyAbnormallyLargeNamespaceName::MyAbnormallyLargeClassName;